-satisfies the Kruskal identity, where $\xi$ denotes the bounce angle.
+satisfies its own Kruskal identity, where $\xi$ denotes the bounce angle.
 In this case, only one spatial symmetry needs to exist in order to yield conditions needed for proving the Kruskal identity.
 For this purpose, we will explore our previous work\cite{Duthoit_Brizard_2010} involving an axisymmetric dipole magnetic field.